Taking a Break from Cycling

 There were hundreds of stone-carved Buddhas lined next to each other along the path.
 In total we could see about 700 Buddha (if you believe the signs) statues, all carved in 1830 by one man over the lost love of his life and hauled on his back to the top.
 No mean feat!

-Finally we reached the topmost part of Shiratakizan with the 360-degree viewing platform at 227 meters high.
+Finally we reached the topmost part of Shiratakisan with the 360-degree viewing platform at 227 meters high.
 The scenery was breathtakingly beautiful, no words can describe such beauty and I think I can say that I had never seen anything else like this before.

 It was time to leave this mystical place and move on if we wanted to go for a swim and make our way over to Setoda where we would stay the next two nights.
-Jerome wanted to go back to the swimming pool with the slides.
+Jerome wanted to go back to the swimming pool at Shiranamai Beach with curly slides.
 We didn’t mind as we had a lot of fun too going down the waterslides.
 Again the pool was busy with local families and there were lots of children queuing to go down the two slides.
 In japan everybody seems to be wearing a long sleeve top or UV vest over their swimsuits and trunks, more to protect themselves from the sun than any other reasons.
 It is strange to still consider this fashion, as I would have thought that the younger generations like to show off a tan too, like us westerners.
 Better safe than sorry and we always used high factory suntan cream instead throughout our trip.

 Before we went back to the car, I wanted to take pictures of the weird looking dinosaur and the imaginative playground rides.